jethomas2020/Plotly-Challenge/README.md

         Used sample_values as the values for the bar chart.
             For each sample, the OTU's are listed in descending order.

-        Use otu_ids as the labels for the bar chart.
+        Used otu_ids as the labels for the bar chart.
-            HINT: Labels should be strings, not numbers.
+            Labels should be strings, not numbers.

-        Use otu_labels as the hovertext for the chart.
+        Used otu_labels as the hovertext for the chart.

 bar Chart